Tyler-Ward/stacklight-hardware/Readme.md

 POE Stack Light PCB design
 ==========================

+The POE stack light is a network controlled status indication light that is powered over the network using POE.
-Kicad PCB design for the POE stack light designed to be mounted in an 1593LBK enclosure.
+This repository contains the Kicad schematic and PCB design for the project, the firmware and documentation can be found in their respective git repositories.